Skip to content

 Top Programs

 The fields Boston University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Boston University, located in Boston, Massachusetts, keeps a competitive admissions bar, accepting about 11% of those who apply.
+Boston University, located in Boston, Massachusetts, sets a competitive bar: about 11% of applicants get an offer.
 Admitted students typically arrive with an average SAT score near 1,480.
-The school reports a graduation rate of roughly 89%.
+The graduation rate is roughly 89%.

-Ten years out, alumni of Boston University earn a median of $83,238 — an exceptional return on investment that outpaces national averages for bachelor's-degree holders.
+Ten years out, alumni of Boston University earn a median of $83,238, well above the national average for bachelor's degree holders.

-Boston University is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.02%, among the highest in the country.
+Boston University is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.02%, among the highest in the country.
 About 4% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 50.4% go on to reach the top of the income ladder.
-The median family income of students sits near $126,800, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $126,800, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Boston University, with an economic connectedness score of 1.89 (about 1.0 is the national norm).
-Its friending bias is low (-0.00), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Boston University.
+Its economic connectedness score is 1.89, where about 1.0 is the national norm.
+Its friending bias is low (-0.00), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 10% of students take part in civic and volunteering activity.

 Compare Boston University